ladc/lgsl/README.md

 # LGSL: A numerical library for Lua based on GSL

-* Copyright (C) 2009-2015 Francesco Abbate and Lesley De Cruz
-* Contributions by Benjamin von Ardenne
+* Copyright (C) 2009-2016 Francesco Abbate, Lesley De Cruz and Benjamin von Ardenne
 * Published under GPL-3

 ## About